 Aggregates were imaged with a Leica TCS SP5 II Confocal Laser Scanning Microscope in an incubation chamber at 37°C at 5% CO2.
-Each image represents one Z slice through the approximate center of the aggregate, as measured by where the edges of clusters were most crisply in focus.
-For the time lapse experiment, images were taken every 20 minutes over the course of 66 hours.
-At approximately hour 13, microscopy was stopped for 68 minutes to refocus on each well and restarted immediately.
+Each image represents one z slice through the approximate center of the aggregate, as measured by where the edges of clusters were most crisply in focus.
+For the time-lapse experiment, images were taken every 20 min over the course of 66 h.
+At approximately hour 13, microscopy was stopped for 68 min to refocus on each well and restarted immediately.
 The image processing program FIJI was used to adjust image brightness and merge fluorescent channels.
-In order to quantify the cell clusters, we developed an image processing pipeline, described in37, which leverages FIJI38, a distribution of ImageJ39.
-The pipeline is built around the Particle Analyzer40 plugin for FIJI which is able to perform connected components on a binary image, grouping adjacent pixels into a single cluster.
-These clusters are filtered based on size, excluding anything smaller than 350 um2.
+To quantify the cell clusters, we developed an image-processing pipeline, described by Walczak et al.37. which leverages FIJI,38 a distribution of ImageJ.39 The pipeline is built around the Particle Analyzer40 plugin for FIJI, which is able to perform connected components on a binary image, grouping adjacent pixels into a single cluster.
+These clusters are filtered based on size, excluding anything <350 μm2.
 This was chosen as a threshold because it is much smaller than the area of a single cell and excluded small pixel-level noise.
-In order to create the binary mask that is input into the Particle Analyzer Plugin, the fluorescent images are thresholded.
-The thresholds are computed on the pixel intensity values for image channel corresponding to the fluorescent channel (i.e. for blue fluorescent images, only the blue intensity channel is used, for yellow the intensity channel is created by averaging the red and green intensity channels).
-In order to make this analysis easily repeatable, a processing script was created in Jython.
-This script allows the user to specify various configuration parameters, and is able to read Leica metadata to help setup the experiment.
-The cluster detection method was also developed into a custom TrackMate detector plugin to track the clusters over time to allow for diffusion analysis
+To create the binary mask that is input into the Particle Analyzer plugin, the fluorescent images are thresholded.
+The thresholds are computed on the pixel intensity values for the image channel corresponding to the fluorescent channel (i.e., for blue fluorescent images, only the blue intensity channel is used; for yellow, the intensity channel is created by averaging the red and green intensity channels).
+To make this analysis easily repeatable, a processing script was created in Jython.
+This script allows the user to specify various configuration parameters and is able to read Leica metadata to help set up the experiment.
+The cluster detection method was also developed into a custom TrackMate detector plugin to track the clusters over time to allow for diffusion analysis.